Outline of abnormal psychology

 The following outline is provided as an overview of and topical guide to abnormal psychology:

 Abnormal psychology – is the scientific study of abnormal behavior in order to describe, predict, explain, and change abnormal patterns of functioning.
 Abnormal psychology in clinical psychology studies the nature of psychopathology, its causes, and its treatments.
 Of course, the definition of what constitutes 'abnormal' has varied across time and across cultures.
 Individuals also vary in what they regard as normal or abnormal behavior.
 Additionally, many current theories and approaches are held by psychologists, including biological, psychological, behavioral, humanistic, existential, and sociocultural.
 In general, abnormal psychology can be described as an area of psychology that studies people who are consistently unable to adapt and function effectively in a variety of conditions.
 The main contributing factors to how well an individual is able to adapt include their genetic makeup, physical condition, learning and reasoning, and socialization.

 Nature of abnormal psychology

-What type of thing is abnormal psychology?

 Abnormal psychology can be described as all of the following: